 It includes a great deal of needs and requirements that sustain the work of the Government of Tanzania and ranges from basic, low value items, such as, stationery and furniture, to complex, high value spend areas e.g. airport, harbour, railway, road, and bridge construction and expansion projects.

-With nearly a month into the 2015/16 fiscal year of the Government; and with more than 50 per cent of public expenditure reportedly going into contracting and procurement of works, goods and services, local and international firms should prepare to bid and sign government contracts for new business opportunities and projects to follow suit in the fiscal year, in respect of which Parliament has already approved the 23-trillion shilling (US$10.6 billion) National Budget.
+With more than 50 per cent of public expenditure reportedly going into contracting and procurement of works, goods and services, local and international firms should prepare to bid and sign government contracts for new business opportunities and projects to follow suit.

 From 2001 to 2011, what a decade-long journey it’s been through the Tanzanian public procurement system!
 The achievements of the system, designed and operated in today’s heavily globalized economy that requires countries, individuals and firms to compete, have included far-reaching reforms, some of which are discussed hereinbelow.

 All government procurements (apart from some defined exceptions) must now strictly adhere to the 2011 Act, which, following extensive consultations and debate, has made better provisions for the regulation of procurements of public bodies in Tanzania.
 This 2011 Act recognized the existence of the Public Procurement Policy Division (PPPD) under the Ministry of Finance and Economic Affairs.

 Pursuant to the 2011 Act, the PPPD is charged with developing a National Procurement Policy; reviewing procurement policies, regulations, circulars and other related directives; monitoring the implementation of public procurement policies; advising the Central Government, local government authorities, and statutory bodies on matters related to procurement policies; and grooming a cadre of procurement professionals in Tanzania.